mbsabath/large_data_in_R/Large-Data-in-R.md

 CSVs, TSVs, and Fixed width files are all text based formats that are typically used to define data frame like data.
-They are useful as they are both human and machine readable, but text is a realtively inefficient way to store data.
+They are useful as they are both human and machine readable, but text is a relatively inefficient way to store data.

 There are also a number of binary formats (which often also have some